fleetdm/fleet/handbook/README.md

 Zach partnered with our CEO, Mike McNeil, to found a new, independent company: Fleet Device Management Inc.  In November 2020, we [announced](https://medium.com/fleetdm/a-new-fleet-d4096c7de978) the transition and kicked off the logistics of moving the GitHub repository.

-## People Group
+### Culture

+### All remote
+Fleet is an all-remote conpany, with teammates spread across 3 continents and 5 time zones.

+### Openness
+The majority of the code, documentation, and content we create at Fleet is public and source-available, and we strive to be broadly open and transparent in the way we run the business; as much as confidentiality agreements (and time) allow.
+We perform better with an audience, and our audience performs better with us.

-### Spending Company Money
+### Spending company money

-As we continue to expand our own company policies, we are using [GitLab's expense policy](https://about.gitlab.com/handbook/spending-company-money/) as a guide for company spending.
+As we continue to expand our own company policies, we use [GitLab's expense policy](https://about.gitlab.com/handbook/spending-company-money/) as a guide for company spending.

 In brief, this means that as a Fleet team member, you may: